Hill Aerospace Museum: History

 Preparations for a museum began in 1984, when ground was broken on an "Aerospace Park and Museum".
 The museum itself opened in 1987 in a World War II warehouse.
+By 1989, the original base chapel had been moved to the museum and rededicated.
 In 1991, a new 9,600 sqft administration building and 36,000 sqft hangar were dedicated.

 The museum recovered a number of aircraft wrecks, including a B-24, B-26, P-38, and P-40 from Alaska in the mid-1990s.

 In 1996, the museum became the home of the Utah Aviation Hall of Fame.
 In 1997, it was alleged that seven years prior a number of artifacts and a C-131 were removed from the museum without authorization.

 The museum grew again in 1999, when a second display hangar was opened as the Lindquist-Stewart Fighter Gallery.
 A mezzanine was added to the first hangar, now renamed the Hadley Gallery, the following year.
 An exhibit about Women Airforce Service Pilots was opened in 2004.

 In 2014, the museum announced it would be removing 18 aircraft from its collection.
 Large scale repainting of the exterior display aircraft took place in 2015, with 5 airplanes and 2 missiles being affected.
 For the twentieth anniversary of its opening in 2016, the Utah Aviation Hall of Fame was renovated.